Official Government Website

 (208) 334-0278

-Alternative Energy Lease Templates
+Energy Lease Templates

-Alternative Energy E-mail Alerts
+Energy Leasing E-mail Alerts

-If you wish to receive an email alert regarding newly posted RFPs or scheduled lease auctions for Alternative Energy Projects, please click on the email link below:
+If you wish to receive an email alert regarding newly posted RFPs or scheduled lease auctions for Energy Projects, please click on the email link below:

 email link: energy@idl.idaho.gov